Specimen from Pulau Sugi, Riau

 This is a venomous, rear-fanged

 species.
-Though it may appear quite docile by day it should not be
+Although by day it may appear quite docile it should not be

-approached too closely as some specimens may be unpredictable in
+approached too closely as some individuals may be unpredictable in

 temperament.